aws-samples/llm-app-genie/README.md

 - Flexible browser based webcrawler using scrapy and Playwright to download and ingest webpages from public and private sources into the knowledge base, see [full webcrawler feature list](./01_crawler/README.md#crawler)
 - Support for different knowledge bases ([OpenSearch](https://aws.amazon.com/opensearch-service/) or [Amazon Kendra](https://aws.amazon.com/kendra/))
 - Semantic Search with Amazon Kendra or custom vector embeddings with OpenSearch
+- Support for Financial Analysis and SQL database query generator thgough Agents
 - Fine-tuning of LLMs to increase model relevance and quality of answers
 - Free choice of different LLMs and search engines
 - End-to-end automated deployment using AWS CDK

-The following screenshot shows the application user interface:
+The following screenshot shows the application user interface in RAG mode:
 ![Genie application user interface](05_doc/app-screenshot.png)

 <div class=“alert alert-info”> 💡 Note: this solution will incur AWS costs.
 You can find more information about these costs in the Costs section.